 Successful completion of middle school at Heritage Preparatory School ensures the student of a solid academic foundation.
 This is necessary for the rigorous demands of a high school like Heritage where only a college preparatory diploma is offered.

 Heritage offers a great diversity in extracurricular activities.
 The Middle and High School students have the opportunity to participate in athletic competition on and off the courts.
-Volleyball, basketball, fast pitch softball and golf are the main competitive activities.
+Boys and girls volleyball, boys and girls basketball, cross country and cheerleading are the main competitive activities.
 Also Spelling Bees, art fairs, Social Studies Quiz Kids, International Week, music lessons, talent shows, dramatic training, science projects and field trips supplement the curriculum.
 Fitness and entertainment are products of field day, intramural sports and physical education classes.

 Heritage is committed to a sound, well rounded and busy extracurricular program.
 The school’s philosophy is simply this: A busy student is a happy student who has no time for getting into trouble!
 All students are urged to become active in student government.
 Through the Heritage Student Government Federation, students have the opportunity to run for office, register and vote for candidates of their choice and gain a better understanding of the workings of the American political system.
 Each class elects officers to take care of class business, raise funds for various projects and plan class trips and get-togethers.